Crieff Square disturbance: Injured man in 'stable' condition as police investigate attempted murder in Sunderland

 A 31-year-old man was left with serious injuries as a result of being hit by a car following a disturbance involving a “large group” of individuals.

-A spokesman for Northumbria Police confirmed on Thursday, June 20 that the man remains in hospital, but that his injuries are not thought to be life-threatening.
+A spokesman for Northumbria Police confirmed yesterday that the man remains in hospital, but that his injuries are not thought to be life-threatening.